erbikkyjha/poc/README.md

 Overview

-This is a Booking Management API that allows for creating, retrieving, and deleting booking records.
+This is a Booking Data Ingestion System that allows for creating, retrieving, and deleting booking records.
 The application uses Node.js with Express for the backend and Sequelize with PostgreSQL for the database.

 Features
   .
 Create bookings